 However, there is indeed real progress being made against abortion.
 Last week, the Fifth Circuit Court of Appeals ruled that the state of Texas can strip taxpayer funding from Planned Parenthood.
 Recall in 2015 the Center for Medical Progress (CMP) released undercover videos of Planned Parenthood members discussing illegally harvesting and selling organs and tissue from aborted babies.
 Following the videos’ revelations, Planned Parenthood sued, alleging that CMP “deceptively edited” the film footage.
 A twisted excuse for a sick practice.

 Meanwhile, the latest Marist poll shows that a growing majority of Americans support pro-life ideas and increased restrictions to limit abortions.
 Just 15% of Americans believe abortion should be unrestricted at any point during pregnancy, while 84% favor a variety of restrictions, including banning late-term abortions.
 Indeed, what may be one of the most encouraging signs of the ongoing progress for the pro-life movement is that 65% of Americans now believe the Supreme Court should rule to make abortions illegal, or at least make it an issue to be decided on a state-by-state basis.

-The fight to preserve the right to life of the unborn is far from over, but there is plenty of reason to be optimistic about the future.
+The fight to preserve the right to life for pre-birth babies is far from over, but there is plenty of reason to be optimistic about the future.
 In the meantime, we in the pro-life movement continue the struggle.